 I agree with so much of what’s been said here!
 As someone who is always looking at ways to optimize my finances, I thought there must be some good debit card options to use for those rare expenses that still have surcharges when paying by credit card (kids gymnastics classes, for example), and still get some benefits.

-I also found that Greenlight offers a kid’s debit card with parental controls and some level of cashback and savings rewards.
-I don’t know much about it beyond that, but could be a great learning tool to investigate as kids get older.
+I also found that Chase and Capital One both offer a kid’s debit card with parental controls.
+I don’t know much about them beyond that, but could be a great learning tool to investigate as kids get older.

 Thanks again for the responses so far!

 I use Yotta for many bills and Venmo actually just came out with a teen card which might be a good option.

 One other thing I do is use a Privacy card if I’m making a purchase online.
 I use 1password and it automatically creates a Privacy card if needed which then pulls out of my debit card.